Auburn Area Democratic Club Bylaws

-AADC is a political organization for residents of Auburn, California and neighboring communities and is charter by the PCDP.
+- .AADC is a political organization for residents of Auburn, California and neighboring communities and is chartered by the PCDP.

-recruit and support nominees of the Democratic Party, Democratic candidates and office holders in local, state and national elections who are pledged to, and working for, the fulfillment of the Democratic Party Platforms;
+- recruit and support nominees of the Democratic Party, Democratic candidates and office holders in local, state and national elections who are pledged to, and working for, the fulfillment of the Democratic Party Platforms;

-develop leadership within our Club and our community, and encourage and support Democrats to run for political office;
+- develop leadership within our Club and our community, and encourage and support Democrats to run for political office;

-provide a forum for area residents to discuss and explore issues of local, state, national and international importance;
+- provide a forum for area residents to discuss and explore issues of local, state, national and international importance;

-provide an opportunity for area residents to participate in a significant way in the election campaign process;
+- provide an opportunity for area residents to participate in a significant way in the election campaign process;

-make efforts to register Democratic voters;
+- make efforts to register Democratic voters;

-work with other Democratic clubs and like-minded community organizations to achieve mutual goals;
+- work with other Democratic clubs and like-minded community organizations to achieve mutual goals;

-inform members and the public about candidates, legislation, issues, trends and other matters of Democratic Party interests;
+- inform members and the public about candidates, legislation, issues, trends and other matters of Democratic Party interests;

-foster a positive relationship between the Democratic Party and our community through outreach programs and activities.
+- foster a positive relationship between the Democratic Party and our community through outreach programs and activities.

-AADC may endorse candidates and take positions on legislation and issues of interest to its members as outlined by these Bylaws and the Bylaws of the PCDP.
+D. AADC may endorse candidates and take positions on legislation and issues of interest to its members as outlined by these Bylaws and the Bylaws of the PCDP.

 Article IV: Affiliation

-The AADC is established and operates under Charter of the Placer County Democratic Party and is bound by the rules and bylaws of the PCDP.
+- The AADC is established and operates under Charter of the Placer County Democratic Party and is bound by the rules and bylaws of the PCDP.
 The Club shall comply with bylaws of the PCDP and the California Democratic Party, as they apply to fully chartered local affiliates and operates in compliance with the appropriate laws of the State of California.
 All items within this Club’s charter and bylaws are within the jurisdiction of the Placer County Democratic Central Committee (PCDP), the Charter and Bylaws of the California Democratic Party (CDP), and all California Statutes.
 The Club was duly chartered by the PCDP on June 10, 2004.

-The Club may also affiliate itself with other like-minded organizations as recommended by the Board and voted on by a majority (50%+1) of members in good standing at a Club meeting.
+- The Club may also affiliate itself with other like-minded organizations as recommended by the Board and voted on by a majority (50%+1) of members in good standing at a Club meeting.

 Article V: Membership

 - or the individual is ineligible to vote due to age, non-residency, or other legal impediment, but intends to register as a Democrat when eligibility is attained, and;

-An individual shall be considered a member in good standing and eligible to vote if:
+B. An individual shall be considered a member in good standing and eligible to vote if:

-Membership records shall be confidential and for the use of the Club only, and will not be shared with outside entities or with individual Club members for non-Club business.
+C. Membership records shall be confidential and for the use of the Club only, and will not be shared with outside entities or with individual Club members for non-Club business.
 The Secretary will provide a Directory of members, ,their mailing address, their phone numbers and e-mail address to members who request one.
-The member receiving the Directory must agree to maintain the required confidentiality and use the directory only for club purposes.
+The member receiving the Directory must agree to maintain the required confidentiality and use the directory only for Club purposes.
 Any member who does not want their name or other information in the directory must notify the Treasurer when paying their annual dues.

-A member may be removed from membership by a two-thirds (2/3) vote of members in attendance at a regularly scheduled Club meeting for engaging in activities inconsistent with the purposes of the Club.
+D. A member may be removed from membership by a two-thirds (2/3) vote of members in attendance at a regularly scheduled Club meeting for engaging in activities inconsistent with the purposes of the Club.

-Membership in AADC shall be for a term of one year beginning July 1st of each year and payment of dues and ending on June 30th of the following year.
+E. Membership in AADC shall be for a term of one year beginning July 1st of each year and payment of dues and ending on June 30th of the following year.
 The exceptions are Life and Honorary Memberships which are life memberships.

-New AADC members can join at any time and their first year’s membership dues will be prorated so the following year their renewal date will be July 1st (see proration schedule on www.auburndemocrats.com website).
+G. New AADC members can join at any time and their first year’s membership dues will be prorated so the following year their renewal date will be July 1st (see proration schedule on www.auburndemocrats.com website).

 Article VI: Dues

-Each member shall pay dues as follows:
+A. Each member shall pay dues as follows: